-It’s been ten years today since my mom died.
+It’s been ten years today since my mom’s passing.
 She loved Morning Buns so I bought one yesterday to have for breakfast this morning.
 They’re big, Todd and I share.
 You can peel off the layers one at a time.
 Fannie was begging for some.
 I told Todd to give her the old stale piece of sticky bun from last weekend.
 She ate it and loved it.
 Dogs.

 My mother also loved Jesus.
 She had great faith, she had trusted God all her life, but in the end she struggled to understand why He would take her son, her first born.
 She had sorrow like sea billows.
 What is worse than losing a child?